Countywide Transportation Plans

 Work on countywide transportation plans is coordinated with related work on congestion management plans.

-Seven of the nine Bay Area counties submit congestion management plans to MTC for approval.
+Six of the nine Bay Area counties submit congestion management plans to MTC for approval.